 Place the bit that matches the bolts’ heads on the tire in the bit slot.

-Press the reverse buttons on the drill so that it is fully depressed, and set the drill speed switch to 2.
+Fully depress the reverse button, and set the drill speed switch to 2.

 Place the drill in front of one of the sockets, allowing the bit to completely cover the bolt’s head.